Lidcombe & Bankstown Line: Establishment

 However, work to introduce the new T6 Lidcombe & Bankstown Line services was briefly delayed due to industrial action.
 After three weeks of bustitution, the new train service began in mid-October 2024.

-Closure of the Bankstown Line from April–June 2025
+Temporary closure for upgrades from April–June 2025

-The T6 Lidcombe & Bankstown Line closed for 9 weeks from 27 April to 29 June 2025, with train services replaced by fare-free replacement buses during this period, allowing Sydney Metro to undertake major construction works associated with the Southwest Metro.
-When the works completed, the T6 line will be future-proofed, enabling 8-car services to run in the future.
-Stations that closed during that period are Yagoona, Birrong and Bankstown.
+The T6 Lidcombe & Bankstown Line temporarily ceased operations for 9 weeks from 27 April to 29 June 2025, with train services to Yagoona, Birrong and Bankstown replaced by fare-free replacement buses during this period.
+The closure allowed for further works on the split of Bankstown railway station as part of the Sydney Metro City & Southwest project.
+This involved a new track layout to re-enable operation of 8-car train services to both platforms, which were extended.